gri-gus/streamdeck-python-sdk/README.md

 streamdeck_sdk startproject
 ```

-After completing this step, the folder `com.bestdeveloper.mytestplugin.sdPlugin` will appear with a test project and
+After completing this step, the folder `com.bestdeveloper.mytestplugin.sdPlugin` will appear with a test project.
-files for build.

 5. Build the plugin using the command: